BCs BOA History

 Placeholder

 The Mid-Atlantic gap is a geographical term applied to an undefended area of the Atlantic Ocean during the Battle of the Atlantic in the Second World War.
 The region was beyond the reach of land-based RAF Coastal Command anti-submarine warfare (ASW) aircraft.
 This resulted in many merchant shipping losses to U-boats.
-The gap was eventually closed in May 1943, as growing numbers of Very Long Range Liberators (VLR) and escort carriers became available and as basing problems were solved.
+The gap was eventually closed in May 1943.
 The Mid-Atlantic gap was an area outside the cover by land-based aircraft; those limits are shown with black arcs (map shows the gap in 1941).
-Blue dots show destroyed ships of the Allies
+Blue dots show destroyed ships of the Allies.

 Oct 14, 1942